PlamenN1919/PlamenN1919/README.md

 # 💫 About Me:
-👋 Hi, I'm [Your Name]!
+👋 Hi, I'm Plamen!
 I'm a passionate software development student from Bulgaria.
 I thrive on building innovative solutions, solving complex problems, and contributing to open-source projects.
 Always eager to learn new technologies and collaborate on exciting projects!